Skip to main content

 Is Certification Important for Human Resources Specialists?

 Certification signals to employers, colleagues, and the HR community that a candidate for employment takes the HR profession seriously.
-Credentials such as the Human Resource Certification Institute (HCRI’s) Professional in Human Resources (PHR) certificate indicate that a professional has undergone an organized study program and exhibited excellence on a professionally-prepared exam.
+Credentials such as the Human Resource Certification Institute (HRCI’s) Professional in Human Resources (PHR) certificate indicate that a professional has undergone an organized study program and exhibited excellence on a professionally-prepared exam.

 Human Resources Professional